The Guide to Commuting in Fiji© FijiPocketGuide.com

 While not necessarily an “official” service, many locals run small trucks with a tarp-covered frame on the back, known as carriers.
 They often take routes that public buses do, while some even offer trips from Nadi to Suva.

-Both carriers and minivans are typically slightly more expensive than public buses, but get passengers to their destination faster.
+Both carriers and minivans are typically slightly more expensive than public buses but get passengers to their destinations faster.

 Learn more about these methods of transport in our complete guide to Minivans & Carrier Vans in Fiji.